 Tips of Peace Lily leaves are black, almost soggy

-Normally caused by over watering over a prolonged period.
+Generally caused by over watering over a prolonged period.
 If at the moment you are screaming at the screen that you don't over water (and you're certain of this) try repotting the plant.
 If many years have passed since the last time you did it, then the soil may have broken down and need replacing.

 Dark Green almost black spots on the leaves

 If the blackness is on the tips, look at the previous problem.
 If the spots are somewhere different it's likely being caused by too much fertiliser.
+Flush the soil with fresh water and don't feed again for 6 months.

 Totally yellow Peace Lily leaves or yellow and brown tips